(updated March 2023)

 I can never get tired of this city!
 Especially now that my two best friends Ana and Chico live there and I’ll always have somewhere to crash.
 There are always different things to do and a lot happening in the city, including a lot of concerts!

 Barcelona is a paradise for those who love wandering around in a 50cc motorbike, as the streets and avenues are very well organised.
-The main brands are eCooltra, Acciona and Yego.
+The main brands are eCooltra, Acciona, Yego, and Seat MÓ.
 You just need a category A driving license to drive it.
 If you want to ride for free, create an account using my referral codes below (you can click on the codes):

 - eCooltra 10€ with the code fmpcb